Alfredoes234/opendoc/docs/guide/index.md

 ## Markdown

 MDX is a superset of Markdown, which means you can write Markdown files as usual.
-For example:
+For example: as

 ```md
 # Hello world